Full moon shining brightly through clouds, framed by silhouetted tree branches at night.

 Iboga has a complex effect on the brain by affecting the activity of several neurotransmitters.
 It also has some physical effects, like slowing heart rate and ataxia.
 However, when properly screened and taken with the right team, it is very safe.
 It can actually heal the brain by restoring balance and potentiating neuroplasticity.

 Iboga is a powerful sacramental plant that has been used by the Bwiti for thousands of years.
 Therefore, they know how to work with this powerful plant medicine in a safe way.
-This knowledge has been passed down from our Shaman to our entire team.
+This knowledge has been passed down from our Shaman to our entire team, who also continue to study and learn.

-Root Healing has a full medical team on staff who are experts on the safe use of Iboga.
-All retreats require a Health Questionnaire, EKG, and Liver Function Test which will be reviewed by our team.
-Furthermore, our Detoxes are done with a Doctor, Nurse, and Detox Specialist on-site.
+Root Healing works with a medical team and our experienced facilitators who are experts on the safe use of Iboga.
+All retreats require a Health Questionnaire, EKG, and Liver Function Test (in some cases) which will be reviewed by our team.

 Symbolic image of a tree with roots transforming into a network of neurons underground, representing neuroplasticity.